Bifurcation analysis of two-dimensional Rayleigh--B\'enard convection using deflation: Results

-The upper (blue) branch plays an important role on the nonlinear dynamics of Rayleigh-B\'enard convection at values of $Ra > 10^5$.
-The flow pattern of the kinetic energy shown for $Ra = 10^5$ (see \cref{fig:branch_f}(a)), with the large scale vortex and the two smaller vortices at the corners of the domain, is reminiscent to the flow patterns from studies on the dynamics of random-in-time flow reversals \cite{kadanoff01,sugiyamaetal10,chandraverma13,podvinsergent17}.
+As the saddle-node bifurcation is approached from below, the growth rate of the most unstable eigenmode decreases toward zero at the critical point (see \cref{fig:branch_f}(c)).
+Above the bifurcation point $\mathcal R(\lambda)$ increases and seems to saturate as $Ra \to 10^5$.
+The frequency corresponding to the growth rate is zero in the whole range of $Ra$ numbers suggesting that the steady state is unstable to a real eigenmode in this regime.
+The potential energy of the upper (blue) branch decreases with $Ra$ in contrast to the kinetic energy.
+As $Ra$ increases the flow pattern of the temperature becomes more efficient at transferring heat due to the large scale circulation in the flow (see \cref{fig:bif_diagrams}(c)).
+The flow pattern of the velocity of the upper (blue) branch, shown for $Ra = 10^5$ (see \cref{fig:branch_f}(a)), exhibits a large scale vortex and two smaller vortices at the corners of the domain.
+This is reminiscent of the flow patterns from studies on the dynamics of random-in-time flow reversals \cite{kadanoff01,sugiyamaetal10,chandraverma13,podvinsergent17}.
 These reversals in the flow direction of the large scale circulation at irregular time intervals have been observed in domains with free-slip or no-slip boundaries and in a narrow band of Rayleigh numbers in the range $10^7 \leq Ra \leq10^9$ depending on the Prandtl number \cite{sugiyamaetal10,chandraverma13,podvinsergent17}.
 In this regime the system fluctuates in time between essentially the state we show for $Ra = 10^5$ (see \cref{fig:branch_f}(a)) and its mirror symmetric state.
-Therefore, for values of the bifurcation parameter $Ra > 10^5$ we expect the perturbed steady states of this branch to gradually become stable as they turn out to be the statistically steady state solution in the range $10^7 \leq Ra \leq10^9$.
-So, as $Ra$ increases from $10^5$ to $10^9$ the system transitions from one steady state solution to another.
-This big change in the dynamics of the flow are caused by bifurcations over a turbulent background \cite{fauveetal17}.
+These large changes in the dynamics of the flow are caused by bifurcations over a turbulent background \cite{fauveetal17}.
 Such bifurcations have been observed in many other types of flows \cite{raveletetal04,berhanuetal07,cadotetal15,dallasetal19,wdp20} and understanding their dynamics is an open question of great interest.